 When "Slim" is sightseeing in Hollywood at the beginning of the film his infantry division patch (40th Div) is shown on his left shoulder.
 However, in one scene (right after the swimming pool), the patch is displayed on his right shoulder.
 See more

 Music by Ray Noble

-(uncredited)) with Jimmy Dorsey and His Orchestra
+Played by Jimmy Dorsey and His Orchestra

 when Nowland is talking to Alexis Smith See more